 Every year, the History Center of Olmsted County hosts workshops, educational and outreach activities, museum displays, special events, and more with the help of its dedicated volunteers.

 Two historic buildings and two historic farmsteads are still owned and operated by the History Center.
-The History Center also provides Mayowood Mansion tours on a seasonal basis.
+The History Center also provides Mayowood Mansion hour long tours on a seasonal basis.

 The History Center of Olmsted County has Native-American and Scandinavian heritage characteristics and backgrounds to present in any guest group of 45 or more that they can accommodate while visiting the museum.